RemyVim/ink-if-story-template/docs/guides/local-testing.md

 3. Right-click `index.html` > **Open with Live Server**
 4. Your story opens in the browser and auto-refreshes when you save changes!

 But don't forget—you still have to compile your `.ink` files to `story.json` to see any changes in the preview.
-See the [Intermediary Guide](intermediary-guide.md) for tips on setting up a shortcut in VS Code to quickly compile to JSON with inklecate.
+See the [Intermediary Guide](intermediary-guide.md) for a guide on setting up a shortcut in VS Code to quickly compile to JSON with inklecate.

 ---